matthewtole/matthewtole/README.md

 ![](https://i.imgur.com/nkvkhEA.png)

-I am currently working at a startup that I can't talk about.
+Software Engineer at @common-room helping to build tools to help you build your community.
+Primarily focussed on front-end, but occasionally they let me write API code too.
+Want to join the team?
+[We're hiring!](https://boards.greenhouse.io/joincommonroom)

 For the past 3.5 years I was a senior software engineer and technical lead at **[Dropbox](https://dropbox.com)** where I worked on the home, browse, and search experiences of [dropbox.com](https://dropbox.com/h).

-I am currently working on creating a **[video game](https://github.com/matthewtole/dungeon-manager)** that's a cross between Theme Hospital and Dungeon Keeper.

 Check out **[my website](https://matthewtole.com)** to see what else I've built!